Home Warranty Contractor Networks: How They Work & What to Expect

 Quality Control Measures Used by Warranty Companies

-While quality control varies widely by provider, reputable companies typically implement:
+Quality control varies widely by provider, but reputable companies typically implement:

 • Post-service surveys sent to homeowners to rate contractor performance